hbdalby/AI-Data-Center-Unit-Economics/README.md

 There is no unconditional winner.
 Economics, energy security, and carbon emissions each indicate a different leader:

 - **Time-to-power is the binding constraint.** Each year in the interconnection queue accrues holding cost and exposes the project to compute-price erosion.
 Countries with long grid queues (US 4.5 years, Ireland 6 years) enter the market at a collapsed GPU rental price and go negative even with contracted offtake.
-- **Offtake contracts are necessary but not sufficient.** Contracts lift NPV by raising occupancy, lowering WACC, and locking the entry price against erosion.
+- **Offtake contracts are necessary but not sufficient.** Contracts lift NPV $0.67–$2.16 billion per site by raising occupancy, lowering WACC, and locking the entry price against erosion.
 But they cannot rescue a site that waits too long for power.
 - **Energy cost is immaterial at today's prices.** Power is ~3% of revenue for fast-queue countries.
 It crosses to material only where a long queue erodes compute price to the floor *and* local power is expensive (Ireland).
 - **The trade-offs are real.** Saudi Arabia is strong on economics and security but produces the highest carbon emissions.
 Norway wins on economics and carbon but concentrates 88% of generation in hydro, exposing drought risk.
 The US has the most energy-secure grid but long queues push base-scenario NPV negative.

-The NPV ranking is invariant to compute-price scenario — the ordering holds across bear, base, and bull.
+The top-two/bottom-two grouping is the most stable output across scenarios, but the ranking is not scenario-invariant.
+In bull, Saudi Arabia overtakes Norway and all five countries are profitable.
+In bear, the ranking inverts toward least-bad survivors.
+NPV rankings are scenario-conditional; absolute NPV swings 5–8x across scenarios.

 ## Methodology